The music reflects the Michelin spirit of innovation and achievement, while at the same time maintaining a feeling of closeness

-The key values Michelin wanted to communicate: Leadership, Modernity, Mobility, Innovation, Driving pleasure
+Leadership, Modernity, Mobility, Innovation, Driving pleasure

 Played on all platforms and all countries, this sonic identity is present in all Michelin advertising campaigns throughout the world.
 Introduction of the music has been shown through biometric testing to return audience attention to the screen and slow the decrease of interest.

 Today, Sixieme Son serves as the Michelin global music supervisor, helping ensure the entire sonic system is coherent and on brand across 170 countries.

 Claire Dorland-Clauzel – Member of the Executive Committee of Groupe Michelin

 Michael Boumendil – President & Chief Creative Director

 Delphine Guérin – Project Director & New Business